-Staff responsibilities
+Staff

-- All staff read and sign a commitment to adhere to the Light for the World's Safeguarding Policy and Code of Conduct prior to commencing work. - All staff have access to, are familiar with, and know their responsibilities within this policy.
-They are aware of their duty to report all incidents to a manager, focal point, or to the Complaints Mechanism through safeguarding@light-for-the-world.org. - Key supporting policies are signed by all staff and representatives. - Compliance with the Safeguarding Policy is included in all employment contracts. - All staff receive induction training on safeguarding within six months of starting work, or sooner, if their role requires contact with children, young people or adults at risk.
+- All staff read and sign a commitment to adhere to the Light for the World's Safeguarding Policy and Code of Conduct prior to commencing work. - All staff have access to, are familiar with, and know their responsibilities within this policy. - Key supporting policies are signed by all staff and representatives. - Compliance with the Safeguarding Policy is included in all employment contracts. - All staff receive induction training on safeguarding within six months of starting work, or sooner, if their role requires contact with children, young people or adults at risk.